 A native of New York, Kalia received his Doctorate from Indiana University, where he served as an Associate Instructor and Assistant Conductor of the IU Opera Theater and New Music Ensemble.
 He also holds degrees from the University of Houston and SUNY Potsdam’s Crane School of Music.
 His primary mentors include David Effron, Arthur Fagen, and Franz Anton Krager.

 board of directors

 Helen Tobias Treasurer • Nancy Stafford Secretary

 Betsy Birchenough • Nabil ElDib • Robert Foulke • Patricia Friesen • Paul Gilchrist • Tom Hall • Nancy Jefts • Kathleen Kniskern • Phyllis Meader • Edward Pontacoloni • Katherine “Kitty” Verbeck

-Caleb Eick Executive Assistant for Administration • Jacob Ertl LGMF On Tour Director • Christine Wisch Music Librarian • Matthew Puryear Lead Recording and Production Engineer • Kyle P. Snyder Guest Recording and Production Engineer • Cory Austin-Avon Development Assistant • Colin Sorgi Graphic Design • Z. Skorko Piano Technician • Lauren Nelson Photography
+Caleb Eick Executive Assistant for Administration • Jacob Ertl LGMF On Tour Director • Christine Wisch Music Librarian • Matthew Puryear Lead Recording and Production Engineer • Kyle P. Snyder Guest Recording and Production Engineer • Cory Austin-Avon Development Assistant • Colin Sorgi Graphic Design • Zbigniew Skorko Piano Technician • Lauren Nelson Photography